Markets

 Here we go again.

-US equity markets are starting the federal holiday broadly in the green, recapturing some of the losses from Friday, after President Trump signalled some softening in his stance on China just two days after threatening an additional 100% tariff on Chinese goods.
-Amidst a flurry of Israel-Gaza posts, the President told his followers on Truth Social not to worry:
+US equity markets are starting the federal holiday broadly in the green, recapturing some of the losses from Friday, after President Trump signaled some softening in his stance on China just two days after threatening an additional 100% tariff on Chinese goods.
+Amid a flurry of Israel-Gaza posts, the president told his followers on Truth Social not to worry:

 Don’t worry about China, it will all be fine!
 Highly respected President Xi just had a bad moment.
 He doesn’t want Depression for his country, and neither do I. The U.S.A. wants to help China, not hurt it!!!